Landing Zone

 Overview

-The Landing Zone component is focused on creating an initial best-practice AWS multi-account setup
+The Landing Zone component establishes an initial best-practice AWS multi-account setup.

 Extending AWS Control Tower